 St Alban's Home for Boys was opened in the old Bishopscourt, Morpeth in 1920.
-The Home was supported by the Anglican Diocese of Newcastle, but day to day operations were overseen by the Sisters of the Community of the Holy Name until 1935.
-From 1935 until 1948 it was run by the Church Army.
+The Home was owned by the Anglican Diocese of Newcastle, but day to day operations were overseen by the Sisters of the Community of the Holy Name until 1935.
+From 1935 until 1948 it was overseen by the Church Army.
 In 1942 St Alban's Home for Boys relocated to Murrurundi.
 From 1948 the Home was run by staff appointed directly by the Anglican Diocese of Newcastle.
 In 1952 St Alban's moved to 'Winncourt', Mayfield and in 1964 the Home relocated to Aberdare, a suburb of Cessnock.
 St Alban's Home for Boys closed in 1980 and became St Alban's Family Group Home in 1981.

 'Bishopscourt', formerly known as 'Closebourne', had been the residence of the Bishop of Newcastle and was renovated at a cost of £3000 to become St Alban's Home for Boys.
 The official opening of the 'hostel' was performed by Mrs H Crotty, wife of the Dean of Newcastle, 9 October 1920.

 While offically owned by the Anglican Diocese of Newcastle from its establishment, the Diocese appointed the Sisters of the Community of the Holy Name to oversee the day to day operations of the Home and provide staffing until 1935.
 The Church Army was then appointed to oversee the day to day operations of the home until 1948.
-The Anglican Diocese of Newcastle sunsequently assumed the management of the home, and staff were appointed directly by the Diocese from 1948.
+The Anglican Diocese of Newcastle sunsequently assumed full management of the home, and staff were appointed directly by the Diocese from 1948.

 The boys' home remained at Morpeth until 1942, when it was relocated to a property at Murrurundi.
 'Bishopscourt' then became St John's College.